Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

 * Commit Diary
     * 17:07 30/07/2021 - Initial Commit
     Added boiler plate HTML and assets folder which includes the style.css file and a folder for media resources to be added at a later stage.
+    * 18:48 30/07/2021 - HTML, CSS and README
+    Added HTML and CSS content and styling for game.
+Added to README.md

 ## 5. Technology Used